Visiting a destination where there are confirmed cases of COVID-19Wednesday, Feb 5, 2020

 If you have travel insurance provided by your employer through your extended health plan, be sure to check your benefits and coverage limitations before you travel.

 Also, if you are sick before your departure, that illness may not be covered by your insurance policy.
-If you develop symptoms associated with a coronavirus before your vacation, it may be wiser to avoid travelling altogether.
+If you develop symptoms associated with COVID-19 before your vacation, it may be wiser to avoid travelling altogether.
 For more information, read the clauses about preexisting conditions in your insurance policy closely or contact your insurer.

 Am I covered by trip cancellation or interruption insurance?